btnlq/HexagonyGenerator/README.md

 x = 'a'; // x = 97;
-y = get; // read a single byte from STDIN and set `y` to its value (hexagony command `,`) z = read; // read an integer from STDIN and set `z` to its value (hexagony command `?`) x = (x + y * z) / someVar - 44 % read; // you can write an arithmetic expression anywhere a number is expected x += y * z;
+y = get; // read a single byte from STDIN and set `y` to its value (hexagony command `,`) z = read; // read an integer from STDIN and set `z` to its value (hexagony command `?`) read; // read an integer and discard it x = (x + y * z) / someVar - 44 % read; // you can write an arithmetic expression anywhere a number is expected x += y * z;
 x++; // increment/decrement is a statement, you can't use it inside an expression